fancyreact/fancyhooks/README.md

 ## Know more

-I want to implement a search input.
+Assume that you want to implement a search input.
 It gets data from API while user is typing.
 But there is a restriction.
 To make a request to API there should be at least three characters into the input.

 ```js